MiniGameWorlds/MiniGameWorld/resources/devWiki/detectable-event-list.md

 ### - EntityEvent
 - EntityDeathEvent (When killer is a player)
 - EntityDamageByEntityEvent (When `damager` or `projectile shooter` is a player))
+- EntityTargetEvent (When taget entity is a player)
+- ProjectileHitEvent (When hit entity is a player)

 ### - VehicleEvent
 - VehicleDamageEvent